Nexus: Antigone and the Greek World

 Women in the Ancient Olympics

-Antigone Lessons Part II – History, Legend, and Mythology
+Antigone Lessons and Lesson Plans Part II – History, Legend, and Mythology

-Persian and Peloponnesian Wars and the Birth of Democracy
+Antigone Lesson on the Persian and Peloponnesian Wars and the Birth of Democracy – 3 Pages

 This chapter brings history to life with a dramatic narrative of the battle at Thermopylae in which 300 Spartans held off the million-man army of Xerxes for two days.
 Our account, with compelling excerpts from Herodotus’ History, reads like a war novel.
 Then we explore the rise of Athens (comparing the Delian League to NATO), the birth of Democracy (from Solon to Pericles , with comparisons to our times), and the beginning of the Peloponnesian War.
 The two-part NEXUS supplement “Athens’ Hubris, the War’s Turning Point” further explores the Peloponnesian War.
 This captivating lesson meets the following Common Core Standards : CCSS.ELA-LITERACY.RH.9-10.1, CCSS.ELA-LITERACY.RH.9-10.3, CCSS.ELA-LITERACY.RH.9-10.4, CCSS.ELA-LITERACY.RH.9-10.8, CCSS.ELA-LITERACY.RH.9-10.9